-CLUTCH DRIVE BELT & COVER RELATED ISSUES: DIAGNOSIS Possible Causes Solutions / What to do Loading the vehicle into a tall trailer when in high range.
+CLUTCH DRIVE BELT & COVER RELATED ISSUES: DIAGNOSIS POSSIBLE CAUSES SOLUTIONS / WHAT TO DO Loading the vehicle into a tall trailer when in high range.
 Shift transmission to Low during loading of the vehicle to prevent belt burning.
 Starting out going up a steep incline from a stopped position.
 When starting out on an incline, use Low gear.
 Shift transmission to Low during loading of the vehicle to prevent belt burning.
 Driving at low RPM or low ground speed (at approximately 3-7 MPH).
 Drive at higher speed or use Low.
 The use of Low is highly recommended for cooler PVT operating temperatures and longer component life.
 Insufficient engine warm-up when exposed to low ambient temperatures.
 Warm engine at least 5 min., then with transmission in neutral, advance throttle to approx. 1/8 throttle in short bursts, 5 to 7 times.
 The belt will become more flexible and prevent belt burning.
 Slow and easy clutch engagement.
 Fast, effective use of the throttle for efficient engagement.
 Stuck in mud or snow.
 Shift the transmission to Low, carefully use fast, aggressive throttle application to engage clutch.
 WARNING: Excessive throttle may cause loss of control and vehicle overturn.
 Climbing over large objects from a stopped position.
 Shift the transmission to Low, carefully use fast, aggressive, brief throttle application to engage clutch.
 WARNING: Excessive throttle may cause loss of control and vehicle overturn.
 Belt slippage from water or snow ingestion into the PVT system.
 Remove the PVT drain plug.
 Shift the transmission to neutral.
 Using the throttle, vary the engine rpm from idle to full throttle.
 Repeat several times as required.
 During this procedure, the throttle should not be held at the full position for more than 10 seconds.
 Clutch seals should be inspected for damage if repeated leaking occurs.
 Clutch malfunction.
 Clutch component inspection should be performed by a Polaris MSD certified technician.
 Poor engine performance.
 Fouled spark plugs, foreign material in fuel tank, restricted fuel lines, or faulty fuel pump may cause symptoms similar to clutching malfunction.
-GENERAL RANGE OPERATION Low: Basic operational speeds less than 7 MPH, riding through rough terrain (swamps, mountains, ect.), or low ground speeds.
-GUIDELINES: High: High ground speeds, or speeds above 7 MPH.
+GENERAL RANGE OPERATION GUIDELINES: Low: Basic operational speeds less than 7 MPH, riding through rough terrain (swamps, mountains, ect.), or low ground speeds and when continuously operating at speeds less than 30 mph in sand/dune environments.
+High: High ground speeds, or speeds above 7 MPH.